shanapu/MyWeaponAllocator/README.md

 The plugin will give equipments (grenades, armor & kit) in these rounds based of the configured money, mode & max amount of grenades.

-Take a look through to config for a better understanding.
+Take a look at the configuration for a better understanding.

 ```
-// 0 - disabled, 1 - enable weapons menu
+// 0 - disabled, 1 - enable plugin
 // -
 // Default: "1"
 // Minimum: "0.000000"